activebook/EverEtch/README.md

 - Find words instantly by typing any part of the word
 - Click on tags or related words to discover more

+### Importing Words
+- Click the "Import Words" button in the header
+- Select a text file (.txt, .md, or .csv) containing words
+- Each word should be on a separate line
+- The app will automatically import all words and generate their meanings
+- View import progress and results in real-time

 ## ⚙️ Settings

 ### AI Configuration